App Store Optimization Guide

 Why App Store Optimization is important

-More than 2 million apps are available in App Store Connect and further 3,3 million apps are offered by Google Play Store (Source: Statista).
+More than 5 million apps are available to download from the Apple App Store and the Google Play Store.
 It’s very likely that your app is facing a tough competition.

-The primary goal of App Store Optimization is to increase downloads and the number of users.
-So, the first step to maximize your download stats is to get your app found by customers.
+The primary goal of App Store Optimization is to increase downloads and the number of loyal users.
+The first step of maximizing your downloads is to get your app more easily found by the right app store visitors.
 But how can you do that?

-People are mostly hunting for specific apps in the leading app stores like Google Play Store and Apple App Store (iTunes).
-According to a more detailed study by Tune, 47% of iOS apps are discovered through app store search.
-On Google Play Store, even 53% of downloads are triggered by search.
+People are mostly hunting for specific apps in the leading app stores like Google Play Store and Apple App Store.
+A whopping 70% of mobile users utilize search to find new apps.
+Furthermore, 65% of all downloads occur directly after a search.
 Clearly, app store search is the most common method for discovering new apps.

-What is more, the ranking position of an app directly correlates with the number of downloads.
-The higher your app ranks in a store, the more relevant it appears to users.
-Higher ranking apps also get more downloads since users usually don’t scroll through all search results.
-Without App Store Optimization, you are missing out on the largest marketing channel for apps & games.
+What is more, the search ranking position of an app directly correlates with the number of downloads.
+The higher your app ranks in the search results, the more relevant it appears to users.
+Higher ranking apps also get more downloads since users usually don’t scroll through every search result.
+They usually look at the first 5 or so.
+That’s why achieving a top rank is crucial to app success.
+Without App Store Optimization, you are missing out on the largest marketing channel for mobile apps and games.

-Therefore, learning about ASO and investing time into can be your secret weapon that brings your long term results.
+Therefore, learning about ASO and investing time into it will be your secret weapon that brings long term results.
 Curious about other advantages of ASO?
 Just continue reading and you will find out!

 What are the benefits of ASO?

-As you now know that most users find apps by searching the app stores, you probably realized that App Store Optimization is a must if you want to get your app in front of the right users.
+You know now that most users find apps by searching in the app stores.
+Because of that App Store Optimization is a must if you want to get your app in front of the right users.
 In fact, many people argue that optimizing your app is the most effective marketing strategy for mobile apps and games.
 Here is how you can benefit from App Store Optimization:

-- Improve your Visibility & Stand out within the App Stores
+- Improve your Visibility & Stand out in the App Stores

 - Always get discovered by Relevant Users

 It is not enough that your app is found, it has to be found by the right users – users that are actually on a hunt for an app like yours.
-This is what ASO helps you with as well.
+App Store Optimization gets you to the right users because it matches your app to relevant keywords.
+These are the search terms people will use to find your app.

 - Increase your Organic Downloads

-A good ASO strategy is great way to boost your organic installs and ensures long-term results.
-With regular monitoring and tweaking you make sure your efforts are successful.
+A good ASO strategy will undoubtedly boost your organic installs and ensure long-term results.
+That’s because when people search for keywords related to your app, they’ll always find yours.
+With regular monitoring and updating you make sure your efforts are successful.

 - Cut User Acquisition Costs

 Instead of spending money on ads, you can lower your user acquisition costs by focusing on organic growth with ASO.
-This no only saves you money, but also ensures a steady growth.
+This not only saves you money, but also ensures steady growth.

 - Increase your Revenue and Conversion Rate